dart-lang/site-www/src/_tutorials/web/low-level-html/remove-elements.md

 in this example because they are the only indication to the user that something will happen when the item is clicked.

-This behavior is coded in the todo_with_delete app's CSS file with this rule:
+This behavior is coded in the app's CSS file with this rule:

 {% prettify css tag=pre+code %}
 #to-do-list li:hover {